0

 - Always

 Prefix You can opt to put information before the user's answer.
 For example, if you have asked in the question for a unit of measure you could put "mm" or "inches" after the user's answer in the report.
-This field will accept HTML and other variables in the $(variable_name) format.
+This field accepts HTML and other variables in the $(variable_name) format.
 Enter a space first in the postfix field to force a gap between the user's answer and the provided postfix.
 Text (optional)

 Postfix You can opt to put information after your user's answer or leave it blank; for example, if you have asked in the question for a chapter or page number you could put "Chapter" or "Page" before the user's answer in the report.
 This field will accept HTML and other variables in the $(variable_name) format.
 Enter a space after the prefix field to force a gap between the provided prefix and the answer input box.
 Text (optional)

 Type This tells the system what type of data is provided with the data source.
-The system displays additional formatting options for some of the data sources; for example, if the data source is a collection the system provides options for displaying a list of items.
+The system displays additional formatting options for some of the data sources; for example, if the data source is a collection the system provides options for displaying a list of items. - text

 - number